dupgit/sauvegarde/man/cdpfglrestore.md

 **-f**, **--all-files**:

-   Restores all files found by -r REGEX or -l REGEX.
-This option only works in conjunction with -r.
+   Restores all files found by -r REGEX (or -l REGEX).
+This option has no real effect with -l option and only works when restoring in conjunction with -r option.

+**-g**, **--latest**:

+   Filters out all versions of a file to keep only the latest one.

 **-w**, **--where=DIRECTORY**: